clemsos/writings/_quora/2018-08-23-What-made-China-think-that-the-US-would-not-have-a-strong-reaction-to-its-rise-of-China-narrative.md

 language: en
 title: |
-    What made China think that the US would not have a strong reaction to its rise of China narrative? - Quora
+    What made China think that the US would not have a strong reaction to its rise of China narrative?
 ---

 Beijing started to believe in its own lies.